clementetienam/Ultra-fast-Deep-Mixtures-of-Gaussian-Process-Experts/README.md

 2. Dependencies
 ----------------------------
 - CCR,CCR-MM and MM-MM requires the : GPML [12] in addition to my own library of utility functions (CKS/CKS_DNN/CKS_MLP)
-- The CKS's ;library contains necessary scripts for visualisation, Running the Neural Network and computing some hard ad soft predictions
+- The CKS's ;library contains necessary scripts for visualisation, Running the Neural Network and computing some hard and soft predictions

 All libraries are included for your convenience.